sumitrac/sumitrac/README.md

 Full Stack Developer
 --------------------

-looking to contribute and motivated to write clean and efficient code.
-I am experienced in object-oriented programming, developing, testing, debugging code, designing APIs and user interfaces.
+Motivated software engineer dedicated to writing clean, efficient, and maintainable code.
+Experienced in object-oriented programming, API design, and user interface development, with a strong focus on testing and debugging for robust applications.
+Always eager to contribute, learn, and collaborate on innovative projects.

 ### Skills